 sunrise from Silver Peak, Catalina Island

 For years I have been increasingly fascinated and encouraged by the exponential growth of robust communities of disciples who multiply.
-Learning about what God is doing in millions of lives in thousands of different areas and contexts has taken me abroad to see first-hand, as well as to online and printed resources.
-Here is a tour.
+Learning about what God is doing in many millions of lives in thousands of different areas and contexts has taken me to online and printed resources, as well as abroad to see first-hand.
+And I'm seeing both church history and world history in the making.
+Here is a tour and key resources.

 'Miraculous Movements'